syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/textbox/how-to/add-floating-label-to-read-only-textbox.md

 # Add floating label to read-only textbox

-You can achieve floating label for read-only textboxes by adding/removing `e-label-top` and `e-label-bottom` classes to the label element
+You can programatically add or remove the value to the `readonly` TextBox.

 In this sample, click the update value button to fill the read-only textbox with value and float a label.